papercups-io/papercups/README.md

 - **Conversation management** - close, assign, and prioritize conversations
 - **Built on Elixir** - optimized for responsiveness, fault-tolerance, and support for realtime updates

+## Demo

+We set up a [simple page](https://app.papercups.io/demo) that demonstrates how Papercups works.

+Try sending us a message to see what the chat experience is like!

 ## Documentation

 [Getting setup for development](https://github.com/papercups-io/papercups/wiki/Development-Setup#getting-started)